dadrus/jpa-unit/README.md

 ### Examples

 You can find working examples in the `integration-test` subproject.
-As for today it defines four maven profiles to run tests with EclipseLink and Hibernate:
+As for today it implements a simple model and defines four maven profiles to run tests with EclipseLink and Hibernate:

 - `jpa2.0-eclipselink`
 - `jpa2.1-eclipselink`